-Buying a home is one of the most important steps that you can take on financial and emotional levels.
+Buying a home is one of the most important steps that you can take on both a financial and emotional level.
 Being a homeowner has certain advantages that can make it appealing, but there are also obligations of which prospective homeowners should be aware before moving forward.
 You should make sure that you are ready to undertake these obligations and understand what they involve on a practical level.

 Protecting and Improving the Value of Your Home

 Once you buy your home, you may want to develop it as an asset.
 Even if you think that it will be your home for life, you may eventually decide to sell it.
 Or you may want to pass it on to your family members or other heirs in a better condition than when you acquired it.
 If you are uncertain about the value of your home, you can arrange for an appraisal to give you a sense of how it compares to similar properties and what you can do to improve it.

 Depending on the scope of the improvements and the sophistication of the required tasks, you will want to decide whether to handle them on your own or hire a contractor.
 Any project that involves safety risks, a risk of substantial property damage, or technical expertise probably requires the assistance of a contractor, while homeowners often can handle routine maintenance and improvements that affect a limited area.
 You can consider improving not only the interior of your home but also external areas like the lawn or backyard.

 A home will no doubt need some sort of repair every year, from replacing a cracked tile to installing a new roof.

 If your home requires repairs, you should act promptly to make sure that its value does not depreciate and that further damage does not occur.
 You may be able to handle minor repairs on your own, but a contractor should address serious damage from storms, floods, or fires, as well as major repairs to a foundation, roof, or other structural elements.